dfinity/portal/docs/references/asset-canister.md

 :::caution
 This will incur downtime.
 This first uninstalls the WASM module from your canister.
 During this period, your canister will not be reachable.
-The second command redeploy with fresh state, after which point, your canister will be available to serve assets again.
+The second command redeploys with fresh state, after which point, your canister will be available to serve assets again.
 :::